 Bastard Nation: the Adoptee Rights Organization is the largest adoptee civil rights organization in the United States.
-We support only full unrestricted access for all adopted persons to their original birth
+We support only full unrestricted access for all adopted persons to their original birth certificates (OBC) and related documents.

 Since 2016 we have opposed "Safe Haven Baby Boxes" aka "newborn safety devices" that allow parents to anonymously stick their infant in a box in a wall and walk away, leaving them with no birth record, identity, or history.